kof-f/Life-in-Tech/lessons/nontechnical/week02_elevator_pitch/README.md

 Here's how I would deliver my elevator pitch.

 ### Converting your elevator pitch to an resumé objective
+- Don't be scared to copy/paste elevator pitch to your resumé

  ### Homework Assignment
 Formulate/practice your elevator pitch until you know it by heart.
 If your resumé has an objective section, convert your elevator pitch to an objective and add it to your resumé.
+You may be called on to deliver your elevator pitch in class next lesson.